-Research Interests: macroeconomics and asset-pricing; uncertainty and information; sovereign debt
+Research Interests: asset pricing, macroeconomics, information and uncertainty, sovereign debt

 Professors Amir Yaron (Chair), Itay Goldstein, João Gomes, and Ivan Shaliastovich.

 Open University of Israel, Tel-Aviv, Israel